 The incredible generosity of his childhood friend’s family inspired Kendal to give back when he launched his company, Neechie Gear® – a lifestyle apparel brand that empowers youth through sports.
 A percentage of all Neechie Gear® profits go toward funding underprivileged youth to take part in sports.
 While finishing two degrees from the University of Saskatchewan, Kendal worked on growing the brand, which was founded out of Kendal’s small, one-bedroom apartment.
 After graduation, Kendal opened several stores while sharing his story as keynote speaker.
 The brand is now sold to consumers across North America through exclusive retail partners and online.

 To date, Kendal has founded and invested in 5 businesses, the author of Driven To Succeed and won over 25 business awards, including runner-up at the YBI Global Entrepreneur of the Year.
-Kendal speaks professionally to thousands of people every year about motivation, leadership and the power of telling your story.
+Kendal speaks professionally to thousands of people each year on resilience, leadership and the power of telling your story.

 He lives with his wife and two children in Saskatoon, Saskatchewan, where he continues to run his company and provide mentoring and inspiration to others through his online training program, the Netmaker Academy.

 Kendal is on a mission to empower entrepreneurs and leaders around the globe by demonstrating that regardless of where you come from and what you have gone through in your life, you have the power to enact change.
 Become who you were born to be!

 - 2010 1st Place in the Aboriginal Youth Idea Challenge Business Plan Competition

 - 2011 B.Ed and B.A from the University of Saskatchewan

 - 2011 $1500 winner in the Progress2Capital Business Plan Competition.